How to Research a Soldier who Served in the British Army in WW1

 - Using WW1 War Diaries: How to find the correct war diary, what it is likely to contain and how to use it to further your research.

-- Using the London Gazette: A key newspaper for researching World War One officers and soldiers who were awarded gallantry medals or honours.
+- Using the London Gazette: A key newspaper for researching First World War officers and soldiers who were awarded gallantry medals or honours.

-- International Red Cross Prisoner of War Records: An excellent online resource available to view for free if you are looking for a prisoner of war.
+- International Red Cross Prisoner of War Records: An excellent online resource available to view for free if you are looking for a prisoner of war or a soldier who was missing in action and later confirmed killed.

 Guides to British Cavalry and Yeomanry Regiments